ScottN13/blog/_posts/2024-07-29-paging-memory.md

 ---
-title: "How to set the right amount of paging memory on Windows."
+title: How to set the right amount of paging memory on Windows.
-tags: "Windows", "Guides"
+tags: Windows, Guides
-description: "Made for modern Windows OSes."
+description: Made for modern Windows instalations.
 layout: post

 ---